-The Cannock Chase to Sutton Park Project encompasses an area of approximately 670 square km extending from the edge of Birmingham northwards into Staffordshire.
-The Project area is characterised by two core areas of seminatural habitat: Cannock Chase and Sutton Park.
+The Cannock Chase to Sutton Park Project encompasses an area of approximately 670km2 extending from the edge of Birmingham northwards into Staffordshire.
+The Project area is characterised by two core areas of semi-natural habitat: Cannock Chase and Sutton Park.
 These areas support significant amounts of lowland heath habitat along with a range of additional habitats including acidic and neutral grasslands, scrub, woodland and wetlands.